linusnorton/ljn.io/_posts/2019-11-01-transfer-pattern-journey-planner.md

 A,C,D,E
 ```

-It's possible process each pattern individually and split them into a list of origin + destination pairs representing one leg of the journey.
+In order to turn these transfer patterns into journeys we process them individually and turn them into a list of origin and destination pairs representing one leg of the journey.
 For the transfer pattern `A,B,C,E` this would be:

 ```
 [A,B],[B,C],[C,E]
 ```

-Then each pair in a pattern can be converted to a list of legs between the origin an destination:
+Then look up all the trips operating between each pair of stops in the pattern.
+The relevant part of these trips can cut into a journey leg that runs between the origin and destination:

 ```
 A→B